Reference Resources

 General Encyclopedias

 General encyclopedias are reference works that provide broad, comprehensive information on a wide range of subjects.
-You should already be familiar with the most well-known encyclopedias Britannica and World Book.
+You should already be familiar with the most well-known encyclopedias, Britannica and World Book.
 Their entries cover diverse topics and provide basic overviews useful for beginning research and gaining general knowledge of a subject area.

 Encyclopedia Britannica has a long-standing reputation as the most well-known and well-respected English language reference encyclopedia.
 Its articles are written and reviewed by experts in their respective scholarly fields.
 Known for its accuracy and reliability, Britannica has been continuously published and updated since 1768, providing in-depth articles on nearly every academic subject and topic imaginable.